jebediah47/jebediah47/README.md

     sucked due to my lack of creativy needed for designing beautiful websites, but at least I'm improving...

     I also use other programming languages, such as Python, C/C++, for some random projects.
 I also have some Docker skills but nothing too impressive.
-Ohh...
 And I'm also a huge Linux fan...
 Yeah, that's about it!
     <h1/>
   <div/>
 <Quick introduction!/>